TatsianaLentz/QA_Portfolio_iRobot_Testing_Project-/README.md

 ![Blue and Yellow Motivational LinkedIn Banner](https://github.com/TatsianaLentz/AQ_Portfolio_iRobot_Testing_Project-/assets/167602491/55689040-0863-4adb-bca8-fe5a4fc45b0e)

 <h2 align="center">
   This project aims to demonstrate some of my skills in both automation and manual testing.
 I enjoyed testing the website, writing documentation, and developing automation scripts.
-All that's left is to acquire a real iRobot to extend the testing capabilities!
+All that's left is to acquire a real iRobot to extend my testing capabilities!
 </h2>